The Ship That Died: Plot

 The film opens on a clear and brilliant day in the harbour of old New York.
 The morning tide was a familiar scene, putting many ships out to sea.
 There was a bustle of men taking on cargo, and men saying goodbye to people they wouldn't see again until spring.
 There was sunlight, a good wind, and the tang of salt in the air.

 The narrator explains this is all perfectly normal, except for that this is also a true story about a murder, but not the murder of a person, rather it is a story of the murder of a haunted ship, the "ship that died".

-November 7th, 1872, the sailing yacht emblazoned with the name Mary Celeste is spotted at latitude 370 North, longitude 18 west.
+November 7, 1872, the sailing yacht emblazoned with the name Mary Celeste is spotted at latitude 370 North, longitude 18 west.
 The Mary Celeste is under Full Sail, but when the crew of the ship that spotted the Mary Celeste boards it, they find out that there is no one on board.
 A search of the vessel reveals that the Longboat is secured on the deck, a barrel of alcohol is open with some missing, the Captain's Log book has the last pages torn out (but his watch still keeps time), and there is a large knife stained with rust or blood found stored in the captain's quarters.

-December of 1872, in the famed nautical Club at the Rock of Gibraltar, a group of people meet to hypothesize the reason why the Mary Celeste was abandoned.
+December 1872, in the famed nautical Club at the Rock of Gibraltar, a group of people meet to hypothesize the reason why the Mary Celeste was abandoned.